RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 		when adding an item, ALL FIELDS MUST BE FILLED OUT

+	POST /runs = append a run at the end of the JSON

+	{
+		"distance": 6.7,
+		"time": 2760,
+		"pace": 412
+	}

+	PUT /runs = bulk update all your run

+expects anything like this, can only be 1 but will rewrite everything to having that attribute {
+   "distance": 6.7,
+   "time": 2760,
+   "pace": 412
+}
+Can only edit distance, time, and pace, as ID is uneditable as it is a unique identifier

 API Review Notes:
 	just sends back some informaiton when you try to fetch something like: var fetchRes = await fetch("https://api.openweathermap.org/data/2.5/weather?lat=" + lat + "&lon=" + lon + "&units=imperial&appid=76b8f36558ce3b5fbce8ba9d025e5fe9");